 Dr. Greiner is in his eighth year of practice, and beginning his third year with Mercy Sports Medicine.
 He has served as a team physician for the University of Missouri-St. Louis for the past six years and was the head team physician for the St. Louis F.C. professional soccer team for the last five years.
 He has also provided game coverage for numerous NCAA and other local sporting events.

 Dr. Greiner lives in the city of St. Louis with his wife Meaghan.

-Dr. Julienne Lippe is in her third year as part of the St. Louis Cardinals medical staff as a Team Orthopedist.
+Dr. Julienne Lippe is in her fourth year as part of the St. Louis Cardinals medical staff as a Team Orthopedist.

 Dr. Lippe has a wealth of experience providing care for professional and collegiate athletes, including the UConn Huskies and WNBA Connecticut Sun, as well as providing coverage during the USGA National Championships, Division I NCAA Missouri Valley Conference games and NCAA regional tournaments.
 Additionally, she has been part of the medical team for the Saint Louis F.C. and St. Louis Ambush.

 Dr. Lippe lives in the St. Louis area with her husband, Bill, and children Elizabeth, Luke and Ella.

 Dr. Brian Mahaffey has been a member of the St. Louis Cardinals medical staff as a Team Physician for eight years.
 He serves the Cardinals organization as Coordinator of Major League Medical Services.
 Prior to coming to St. Louis, he served as Team Physician with the Springfield Cardinals (double AA affiliate) in Springfield for 11 years.

 Dr. Mahaffey is Medical Director of Mercy Sports Medicine and is with Mercy Clinic Sports Medicine.